Integrate your Edge site with your vault

 • Ensure that your environment uses the latest user interface.

-• Install your Edge site.
+• You installed your Edge site.

-• You must have a CyberArk Vault .
+• You have a CyberArk Vault .

 • You can administer CyberArk secrets.
 This includes the ability to do the following in your CyberArk Vault :